Test-Driven Development

 The tests should mostly be about the exposed API.

 Writing tests in TDD is like explaining the application to someone else.
 Given this situation, When I do this or that, It should do this and that.
 By looking at the tests, one should be able to understand what the program is meant to do.
-This provides a refactoring barrier, in which you can feel confident changing the implementation and have the test tell you when you broke the story.
+This provides a refactoring barrier, in which we can feel confident changing the implementation and have the test tell us when we broke the story.

 Also, writing a test first is a good way to go beyond the blank page syndrome.
-You have a failing test that you are thriving to make pass.
+We have a failing test that we are thriving to make pass.
 It’s a good place to start.

 Making the test pass becomes the short time outcome. (red/green development)

 Also, with time and the tests suite increasing.
-Some of the first tests will become redundant, as you gain in abstraction and write more appropriate tests.
-You should then delete the redundant tests.
+Some of the first tests will become redundant, as we gain in abstraction and write more appropriate tests.
+We should then delete the redundant tests.

 Test-driven development (TDD) process.
 This software development technique follows these steps: